odoare/Mango/README.md

 factory presets plus user presets saved as XML under the platform user-data folder (`.../Mango/Presets`).
 Presets carry the complete state, sequencer blocks and override strings included.
-Each lane header also has **M**ute and **S**olo toggles (muted / non-soloed lanes keep sequencing — draws stay deterministic — but stop processing audio) and the **B**us-start switch.
-Note that an idle bus passes its copy of the dry input, so several buses with no sounding blocks sum to more than unity — the usual parallel-rack behaviour; use the dry/wet or your lanes' gating to taste.

 Parameter changes apply to the sounding blocks immediately: the active block is refreshed in place (same random draw, new values), keeping the gate/ramp